refresh-bio-sandbox/htslib-msvc/README.msvc.md

 ## Experimental supportfor for MSVC compilation under Windows
-The support for MSVC compilation in Windows is experimental.
+The support for MSVC compilation under Windows is experimental.
 Please use this with care at your own risk.

 ## Prerequisites